 Look.
 Smell.
-Taset (a good swig).
-Savour & experience the finish.
+Taste (a good swig).
+Savour.
+Experience the finish.

 Ales are anywhere between light, refreshing and cold, to heavy almost sherry like and syrupy or really sour and funky depending on the style.
 The range of ale styles is wide and diverse.

 Brewing new and exciting beers is pulse and heartbeat of Triggerfish Brewing.
-We have a coffee infused oatmeal stout fermenting and another sour beer (this time more of a traditional lambic) on wood.
-(We’re leaning towards wooded beers at the moment and you can probably expect more of these specilaities!
+We have a coffee-infused oatmeal stout fermenting and another sour beer on wood.
+We’re leaning towards wooded beers at the moment and you can probably expect more of these specialties!

 A brew day typically starts the day before.
 We prepare the brew water (called Liquor) and crush the grain.
-On the day we start the mash (the first step where you mix the grain and liquor to extract the sugar from the grain) at 6am.
-From there the process proceeds to the boil where the Wort (sugary water mixture extracted from the grain) is boiled and the various hops are added to achieve the desired aroma and bitterness.
+The actual brew day sees us starting the mash (the first step where you mix the grain and liquor to extract the sugar from the grain) at 6am.
+From there, the process proceeds to the boil where the wort (a sugary, watery mixture extracted from the grain) is boiled and the various hops are added to achieve the desired aroma and bitterness.
 Post boil, the wort is cooled and poured into a fermentor.
 We add the yeast to the wort at around 3pm.
 There’s a whole lot more that goes into brewing, but that’s the easy version!